The first time you visit, you will:

 Please be advised that video surveillance is in 24-hour use in Swem Library.

-- Researchers are required to leave all personal possessions in the lockers, with the exception of laptops and photo cameras, and to make use of the coat closet and umbrella stand as needed.
+- Researchers are required to leave all personal possessions in the lockers--with the exception of cell phones, laptops and photo cameras--and to make use of the coat closet and umbrella stand as needed.
 Notepaper and pencils will be provided.
-If a researcher needs to bring in leaves of paper (needed e.g. for fact checking), the paper will have to be reviewed and marked by staff with a Special Collections stamp.
+If a researcher needs to bring in leaves of paper (e.g. for fact checking), the paper will have to be reviewed and marked by staff with a Special Collections stamp.

 - Reading room tables will be assigned by staff.

 - No Special Collections materials may be removed from the reading room.
-Return all materials to the staff at the reading room desk.
+All materials must be left with staff at the reading room desk.

 - All collections and books must be handled with extreme care and with clean hands.